-The short answer is yes.
-The aim of the ADA is to remove barriers to people living with disabilities in all areas of life, with websites in recent years becoming the main target for lawyers.
+The ADA aims to remove barriers to people with disabilities in all areas of life, with websites becoming the main target for lawyers in recent years.

 But is it a legal requirement?
 Let’s examine it together.